kaledinandrew/bigbrother/README.md

 ## JWT

 Authentication is done via Json Web Token.

+- JwtUser implements UserDetails (user from SpringSecurity), JwtUserDetailsService implements UserDetailsService;
+- JwtTokenProvider generates token for every user;
+- JwtTokenFilter  validates tokens and gives authentication;
+- JwtConfigurer makes every request go through JwtTokenFilter;
+- SecurityConfig configures requests, uses no session model, allows access users with roles to different endpoints.

 Firstly, the user sends username and password and gets the token.
 Then he adds this token to the **header** of all his requests:

 KEY: Authorization
 VALUE: Bearer TOKEN_NUMBER